 Here are a few answers to commonly asked questions, please reach out to hello@SeattleTinyWedding.com if you have additional questions or concerns.

-Yes, guests and all vendors must wear a face covering during the event.
+Yes, at the moment Washington does have a mask mandate when in doors.
+We require guests and all vendors to wear a face covering during the event.
 If anyone forgets their face covering we will happily supply one.
 There are some exceptions listed below.

 No, anyone speaking during the event such as your officiant and the couple getting married does not have to wear a face covering.